Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 ### Lectures

-The first half of each class period is reserved for lectures and discussions.
+The first half of each class period is reserved for lectures and associated discussions.
 We will be using Zoom for these live lectures, and to record lectures for later viewing.
 Lectures will be recorded and made available afterwards.
 Lecture slides will be available on Canvas, along with any additional files for reading.

 ### Labs